Dual Associated Encoder for Face Restoration: Experiments

-We conducted a comprehensive downstream face recognition task following the outlined procedure.
-We initiated by utilizing the LFW~\cite{huang2008labeled} Face recognition dataset's validation split, comprising 12,000 images.
-We chose the unseen atmospheric turbulence degradation to simulate diverse degradation levels, employing the methodology outlined in~\cite{chimitt2020simulating} for degradation generation.
+We conduct a downstream face recognition task using the proposed restoration method on the LFW~\citep{huang2008labeled} face recognition validation split set (with 12,000 images).
+We use the unseen atmospheric turbulence degradation to simulate diverse degradation levels, employing the methodology outlined in~\citep{chimitt2020simulating} for degradation generation.
 The degradation parameters ranging from 10,000 to 40,000 correspond to varying levels of degradation, spanning from slight to severe.
-We provide the dataset samples in Fig.~\ref{fig:fr_dataset}.
-Our comparative study included CodeFormer as our baseline.
+We provide the dataset samples in the appendix and supplementary material.

-We employed the official ArcFace~\cite{deng2019arcface} model with Verification performance (\%) as our evaluation metric to evaluate the restored images.
+We employ the official ArcFace~\citep{deng2019arcface} model with Verification performance (\%) as our evaluation metric to evaluate the restored images.
 The experimental results, presented in Table~\ref{tab:FR}, demonstrate the superior performance of our method across various degradation levels.
 Particularly noteworthy is the widening performance gap between CodeFormer and our method as the degradation severity escalates.
 These findings validate the efficacy of our additional LQ encoder, which captures valuable information from the LQ domain, thus significantly augmenting the restoration process.